-FDA wants to relax approval process for Alzheimer's drugsMarch 14th, 2013 in Alzheimer's disease & dementia /
+FDA wants to relax approval process for Alzheimer's drugsMarch 14, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (HealthDay)—In an effort to quickly develop drugs that could prevent or slow Alzheimer's, the U.S. Food and Drug Administration said it plans to relax the approval process for experimental medications for the memory-robbing disease.